Benchmarking magnetized three-wave coupling for laser backscattering: Analytic solutions and kinetic simulations

 Using Lorentz transformations, we can evaluate the integral in Eq.~(\ref{eq:Green}) in the complex $k'$ plane in three spacetime regions.
-(1) When $(\tau,z)$ is a spacelike separation, namely $|\tau|<|z|$, we can Lorentz boost into a reference frame where $\tau'=0$.
-In this frame, the integrande is zero so $g=0$.
-Transforming back to the original frame, we obtain
+First, when $(\tau,z)$ is a spacelike separation, namely $|\tau|<|z|$, we can Lorentz boost into a reference frame where $\tau'=0$.
+In this frame, the integrand is zero so $g=0$.
+Transforming back to the original frame